jssql1234/docs-sqlacc/docs/integration/e-commerce/lazada.md

        ![56](../../../static/img/integration/e-commerce/lazada/56.png)

        :::note
-       Version 794 – 801 will post to Sales CN

-       Version 802 & above is Edit Sales Invoice and added in
+       SQL Account Version 794 – 801 will post to Sales CN SQL Account Version 802 & above is Edit Sales Invoice and added in
        :::

    12. Example of Customer Payment posted from Lazada | Payment

        - System will auto do the knockoff

          ![57](../../../static/img/integration/e-commerce/lazada/57.png)

          :::note